EENI Global Business School

 1. To analyze the Sri Lankan Economy and Global Trade

-2. To know the trade opportunities in the Democratic Socialist Republic of Sri Lanka
+2. To identify business opportunities in the Democratic Socialist Republic of Sri Lanka

-3. To explore the Sri Lankan trade relations with the country of the student
+3. To explore the Sri Lankan trade relations with the student's country

 4. To know the Sri Lankan Trade Agreements